Additional Information on Orientation

 - Ensure that the technical bases for staff conclusions are clearly articulated in the SERs.

-- Provide Regional Administrator recommendation letter.
+- Provide Regional Administrator recommendation letter for initial license renewal.